0xpanicError/0xpanicError/README.md

 ### Hi there 👋

-My name is Yash Saraswat and I am a student at IIT Roorkee.
-I like math and cryptography.
+My name is Yash Saraswat.
+I like math, cryptography and distributed systems.

 Currently:
 - Developer at [Othentic Labs](https://www.othentic.xyz/)